-These easy zucchini muffins are made with just one bowl and in less than an hour!
+These healthy zucchini muffins are made with just one bowl and in less than an hour!
 Add chocolate chips and sea salt to the top and you’ll never want another healthy muffin recipe again.

 This zucchini muffin recipe is sweetened with banana, maple syrup, and coconut sugar and uses 100% white whole wheat flour.

-Best Zucchini Muffins!
+Healthy Zucchini Muffins!

 Say hello to the most delicious zucchini muffin recipe you’ll ever sink your teeth into!
 I am a biggggg muffin lover, but I especially love muffins when I can use produce from my own garden!